lord-vesel/dcs-doc/en/dev-docs/ah64d/plt-cockpit.md

         - Weapon systems may be actioned.
 Disabling the Ground Override will automatically de-action any actioned weapon systems.

-        - FCR emissions are permitted.
-Disabling the Ground Override will automatically cease any FCR emissions.
+        - FCR transmissions are permitted.
+Disabling the Ground Override will automatically cease any FCR transmissions.

         - The Chaff dispenser may be armed.
 Disabling the Ground Override will automatically set the Chaff state to SAFE.